adraf/Space-Station/README.md

 ## Key Learnings

 - Always check the console, it saves you so much time and extra work.
-- Plan with pseudocode as much as you can.
+- Plan with Pseudocode as much as you can.
 It helps keep your train of thought, and it makes sure that you have a clear path of action without missing any steps.

 ## Bugs